paccanarolab/GSEM/README.md

     4. ATC taxonomy similarity.
   * *GSE*. contains in each element a side effect-side effect similarity matrix. {1} MedDRA taxonomy similarity.

+### Code

+The code in the **driver.mlx** illustrates an example of how to run our algorithm using all the available side effect data.
+This code could be readily used for making predictions for the drugs in our dataset (or by including a new drug/compound information).

+In the code, we also dive a bit into the interpretability of the model, with an example for Metformin!

+### Bugs and suggestions

+If you find any bug in our code, please let us know: dgaleano@ing.una.py

 ## References

 If you find these resources useful, please cite our work: